Close

 • Online e-visa portal (vmp.gov.kz) for eligible nationalities and categories

 Electronic visas are available to citizens of 109 countries for tourist, business, investor, and medical treatment purposes.
-E-visa holders can only enter and exit through the international airports in Astana and Almaty.
-Schedule appointments in advance for embassy submissions as processing times vary.
-Some locations accept walk-in applications during designated hours.
+E-visa holders can only enter and exit through Astana International Airport (IATA: TSE) or Almaty International Airport (IATA: ALA).
+Kazakhstan does not offer visa on arrival or in-country visa conversion.
+Schedule appointments in advance for embassy submissions.

 Step 4: Obtain Invitation Letter (If Required)